If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 If put into perspective, comparing Marbella to other European capitals shows that living on the Costa del Sol is 43 percent cheaper than living in London, 39 percent more economical than living in Paris, and 23 percent more affordable than Berlin.

-A primary advantage of living in the Malaga province of Spain is enjoying grocery-shopping prices at a much lower rate than most other Spanish cities such as Madrid, Barcelona, or Seville.
+A primary advantage of living in the Malaga province of Spain is enjoying grocery-shopping prices at a much lower rate than in most other Spanish cities; living in Madrid, moving to Barcelona or settling down in Seville will certainly make your shopping more expensive.

 You would need around £2,803.87 (€3,072.86) in Marbella to maintain the same standard of life that you can have with £4,700.00 in London, provided you rent in both cities.
 This assumes net earnings (after income tax).